-ELEMENT OF COMPETENCY PER FORMANCE CRITERIA 1 Identify work requirements 1.1 Instructions for work schedule and performance and quality assurance requirements received, understood and clarified where necessary.
-2 Plan process to complete work 2.1 Work identified, prioritised and sequenced to achieve effective completion of work.
-Major construction process/sequence identified.
+EL ELEMENT OF COMPETENCY FORMANCE CRITERIA 1.
+Identify work requirements 1.1 Work instructions and operational details are obtained, confirmed and applied.
+1.2 Safety requirements are followed in accordance with safety plans and policies.
+1.3 Signage/barricade requirements are identified and implemented.
+2. Plan process to complete work 2.1 Work identified and major construction processes/sequences organised to achieve effective completion of work.
 3 Select tools, equipment and materials 3.1 Personal protective equipment correctly identified and selected to suit job requirements.
-3.2 Tools, equipment and materials selected to suit job requirements.
-3.3 Key functions of major construction plant and equipment identified.
-4 Demonstrate safe and efficient sequence of work 4.1 Work performed safely and in a logical and efficient sequence.
-4.2 Worksite kept clean and clear of debris.
-4.3 Tools and equipment safely located when not in immediate use.
-5 Modify plan 5.1 Workplace modified to overcome unforeseen developments that occur as work progresses.
+3.2 Tools, equipment and materials selected to carry out tasks are consistent with the requirements of the job, checked for serviceability and any faults are rectified or reported prior to commencement.
+3.3 Materials selected conformed to job instructions.
+3.4 Key functions of major construction job.
+4. Demonstrate safe and efficient sequence of work 4.1 Worksite kept clean and clear of debris.
+4.2 Tools and equipment safely located when not in immediate use.
+5. Modify plan 5.1 Work plan modified to overcome unforeseen developments that occur as work progresses.
 5.2 Modifications to work plan, based on experience, are identified and incorporated into successive work activities.
-6 Report outcomes 6.1 Verbal report provided on completed activities.
+6. Report outcomes 6.1 Verbal/written report provided on completed activities.
+7. Clean up 7.1 Unused materials safely stacked for removal.
+7.2 Debris and waste material removed from job location.